MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-azure-vm.md

 # Keyword: AKS setup PowerShell
 ---

-# Quickstart - Using Azure CLI to deploy an AKS hybrid cluster on a Windows Server node in an Azure VM
+# Quickstart: Using Azure CLI to deploy an AKS hybrid cluster on a Windows Server node in an Azure VM

 In this quickstart, you'll learn how to use Azure CLI to test creating AKS hybrid clusters on-premises.